BardicDefense/purple-hack/README.md

 ### Mage Feats

 A mage can combine multiple feats on a spell.
-The spell adjustments from these stack (e.g. a _Silent Undeniable Magic Missile_ spell would in all ways be treated as a 3rd level spell).
-A feat cannot take a spell over 6th level.
+The spell adjustments from these stack (e.g. a _Silent Undeniable Magic Missile_ spell would in all ways be treated as a 3rd rank spell).
+A feat cannot take a spell over 6th rank.

 - **Arcane Antipathy**: You dedicate yourself to rooting out practitioners of dark magic.
 You gain a +2 bonus to Saving Throws against magic, and spellcasters suffer a -2 penalty to Saving Throws against spells cast by you.
 - **Detect Magic**: You gain a "Detect Magic" skill with a starting Skill Target of 6 that allows you to touch an object, place, or creature for 1 Turn to see if it is magical.
 On a success, you know if the object, place, or creature is magical--i.e., enchanted, consecrated, affected by a spell, or possessed of innate magic of some kind.
 The Skill Target lowers by 1 every name level.
-- **Dextrous**: You can cast 1st-level spells using only one hand.
-For each name level you have, the level of spells that can be cast in this way increase by one.
+- **Dextrous**: You can cast 1st-rank spells using only one hand.
+For each name level you have, the rank of spells that can be cast in this way increase by one.
 - **Familiar**: You acquire a Tiny or Small mundane creature appropriate to the area that obeys your commands.
 You can see through its eyes, and gain a small power appropriate to the creature while doing so (e.g. +2 visual Perception for a bird).
 Regardless of its normal statblock, the creature has 2 Hit Dice.
 Its death applies one level of fatigue to you for the next week, after which you may take a new familiar.
 - **Metamagic**: You can craft your spells to require either no vocal component ("Silent") or no somatic component ("Stilled").
-Preparing a Metamagic spell uses up a spell slot one level higher than the spell's normal level.
+Preparing a Metamagic spell uses up a spell slot one rank higher than the spell's normal rank.
 This feat may be taken three times.
-The second time removes either vocal or somatic components from your spells permanently (must be chosen at the time of the feat), with no level adjustment to them required.
+The second time removes either vocal or somatic components from your spells permanently (must be chosen at the time of the feat), with no rank adjustment to them required.
 A spell may not be both Silent and Stilled until the feat is taken a third time, which allows this combination.
 - **Quickcast**: Casting times of your spells are reduced by 1 (see [magic phase](#combat-phases)).
 This can take them to 0 or below.
 This feat may be taken up to twice.
 - **Undeniable**: Once an Undeniable spell is declared, loss of concentration does not disrupt it (unless you are killed or otherwise rendered incapable of casting).
 All other restrictions apply.
-Preparing an Undeniable spell uses up a spell slot one level higher than the spell's normal level.
+Preparing an Undeniable spell uses up a spell slot one rank higher than the spell's normal rank.

 ### Unrestricted Feats